fluxcd/multi-tenancy/README.md

 ### Isolate tenants

-While Flux will prevent a team member from altering cluster level objects or
+With this setup, Flux will prevent a team member from altering cluster level objects or other team's workloads.

+In order to harden the tenant isolation, a cluster admin should consider using:
+* resource quotas (limit the compute resources that can be requested by a team)
+* network policies (restrict cross namespace traffic)
+* pod security policies (prevent running privileged containers or host network and filesystem usage)
+* Open Policy Agent admission controller (enforce custom policies on Kubernetes objects)

 ### Getting Help